Michaelda-Nti/ELKStackProject/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics such as CPU usage, suo escalation failures, attempted SSH logins etc.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics such as CPU usage, sudo escalation failures, attempted SSH logins etc.

 The configuration details of each machine may be found below.